serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 However, we would prefer to have genre names instead of genre IDs, as it would make the information clearer.
 Therefore, we need to *format* these values by converting the Genre IDs into their corresponding Genre names.

-## Creating the `GenresFormatter` Class
+## Creating the `GenreListFormatter` Class

 It's time to create a SlickGrid column formatter.
-To do this, create a file named `GenresFormatter.ts` next to `MovieGrid.ts`:
+To do this, create a file named `GenreListFormatter.ts` next to `MovieGrid.ts`:

 ```typescript
 import { Decorators, Formatter, Lookup } from "@serenity-is/corelib";